 Trusts are designed to terminate after the purposes of the trust have been fulfilled.
 For example, the trust agreement may state that it terminates upon the death of a named beneficiary, when its assets fall below a certain dollar amount, upon the expiration of a set date or after all trust assets are distributed.
 However, there are circumstances in which the creator of a trust may wish to terminate it before it has fulfilled its purpose or been administered.
 A trustee of a trust may also find it necessary or desirable to terminate a trust.
-This page outlines the steps that are typically required to terminate a trust.
+This page provides a list of steps required to terminate a trust.

 1. Read the trust agreement thoroughly to ensure you comply with provisions for terminating the trust.
 In order to determine whether you can terminate the trust, you must understand what type of trust is involved.
 For an overview of different types of estate planning trusts, see more about trusts.2.
 Consult an estate planning attorney for guidance on how to properly terminate the trust.
 This is important due to the potential liability associated with actions taken as a trustee.
+If court approval may be required to terminate the trust based on state law, an ongoing dispute involving the trust or for some other reason, you may need to petition the court for approval to terminate.
 For information every trustee should know, read for trustees.3.
-Close trust accounts and transfer title to trust property out of the trust.4.
+Pay all debts and expenses of the trust.
+Consult your accountant about whether any amounts need to be held in reserve to pay any final debts and expenses.4.
+Close trust accounts and transfer title to trust property out of the trust.5.
 Notify trust beneficiaries and other interested parties that the trust will terminate on a particular date and you are resigning as trustee.
-Provide a final trust accounting if required.5.
+Provide a final trust accounting if required.6.
 Complete paperwork to terminate the trust in accordance with the trust agreement and applicable state law.
 You can find information on state laws that apply to trusts on our

-7. Store trust records and files securely.
-A locked fire-safe, waterproof file cabinet is a preferred method for storing trust records.For more detailed instructions on the steps required to terminate or dissolve a trust, get one of the trust administration guides featured on our
+Trust Administration Guide.8.
+Store trust records and files securely.
+You may need to access trust documents and records at a later date.For more detailed instructions on the steps required to terminate or dissolve a trust, get one of the trust administration guides featured on our

 books for trustees page.
 Whether you have questions about when a trust ends, how to distribute trust assets to beneficiaries, whether you need beneficiaries to sign anything, and how to file final tax returns for a trust, a comprehensive reference manual for trustees will be a good resource to have throughout the process.